wisemen-digital/vue-formango/README.md

 })

 // Parse the schema to `useForm` along with a function to handle the submit.
-// Optionally, you can also pass a function to prepare the form const form = useForm(loginForm, {
+// Optionally, you can also pass a function to prepare the form. const form = useForm(loginForm, {
+  // The form will not be considered dirty until this promise has been resolved.
   onPrepare: () => {
     // TODO: E.g. Fetch data from an api
-    // The dirty state will only start after this async function has been finished

     return {
       name: 'Foo',